DanielHaring/TYPO3-Crystalis/Documentation/ExternalBackendLayouts/Register/Index.rst

 Registering layouts to be loaded
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To tell TYPO3 CMS to load an external backend layout, it has to be registered within PageTS configuration.
-Edit the page with the lowest level where you want to include the layout – in most cases this would be the home page:
+To tell TYPO3 CMS to load an external backend layout, the layout has to be registered within PageTS configuration.
+Edit the page with the lowest level where you want to include your layout – in most cases this would be the home page:

 .. figure:: ../../Images/BackendLayouts/RegisterPageConfig.jpg
    :alt: Register a backend layout

-Switch to Resources tab **(1)** and edit Page TSConfig **(2)** as follows:
+Switch to *Resources* tab **(1)** and edit *Page TSConfig* **(2)** as follows:

 .. _be-lay-register-setup: